 Outcome: To increase attendance of children with EHCPs to that of a similar level to those without.
-We will of course continue to apply a reasonable adjustments taking into account the needs of some children with disabilities to attend medical appointments.
+We will of course continue to apply reasonable adjustments and take into account the needs of some children with disabilities to attend medical appointments.